Indoor GPS Tracking

 Indoor GPS Tracker Technology Could Change Rescue Work

 When asked about how the indoor GPS tracker could enhance safety, a rep for Cambridge Consultants explained how the tracking device could be utilized to help locate fire crews in smoke-filled homes or buildings.
-Abandon buildings and house fires can put firefighters in harm’s way, but even in conditions where smoke and confusion are prevalent, the GPS device could provide the locational data necessary to save lives.
+Indoor positioning technologies would make it easy to determine precise location in regards to indoor environments that could put first responders at risk.
+Abandon buildings and house fires can put firefighters in harm’s way, but even in conditions where smoke and confusion are prevalent, the indoor tracking technology could provide the information necessary to save lives.

-Personal tracking devices that call upon various sources to determine positional data have been used in the past, but most of these trackers are using radiofrequency, weak GPS signals or some form of Wi-Fi technology.
-However, with more smartphones being manufactured and GPS tracking technology advancing, many components have substantially dropped in cost.
+Personal tracking devices that call upon Bluetooth low energy or Bluetooth beacons to determine positional data have been used in the past, but most of these tracking system solutions are using radiofrequency, weak GPS signal strength, or some form of Wi-Fi technology.
+However, with more smartphones being manufactured and global positioning technology advancing, many components have substantially dropped in cost.
 That means components such as pressure sensors, magnetometers, gyroscopes, cellular data modules, and other items can now be combined with existing technologies to create a cost-effective tracking solution capable of monitoring a person or object inside of a building.
 Most importantly, this form of real-time GPS tracking will be financially feasible for small businesses and families once it debuts on the consumer market.
 No timetable has been set when Cambridge Consultants will launch the new indoor GPS tracker, but there is no doubt if the GPS personal tracker indeed is capable of meeting the manufacturer claims that it will be a valuable tool.
 Hopefully, a tool that can boost safety and save lives.

 Do GPS Trackers Work Indoors?

 The answer is sort of because it really depends on a number of variables.
 GPS signals can’t penetrate metal or concrete, the two materials commonly found in most homes or businesses.
 However, if there are a lot of open windows and lines of sight to the sky it is very possible a GPS tracker will be able to work indoors.
-Unfortunately, GPS trackers tend to not operate very effectively indoors because of those limiting factors of GPS signals.
+When a GPS device receives the signals from the global positioning system it can transmit that real time location.
+Unfortunately, GPS trackers tend to not operate very effectively indoors because of limiting factors of GPS location technologies.

 For more information on how to block GPS signals please click here!